Dhuvaafaru: Kandholhudhoo predicament

-Even before the tsunami annihilated Kandholhudhoo, living conditions in the island were deplorable due to extreme congestion and matters grew worse due to an explosive rise in population.
+Even before the tsunami destroyed Kandholhudhoo, living conditions in the island were deteriorating due to extreme congestion and matters grew worse due to an explosive rise in population.
 The largest population of Raa Atoll was cramped in the smallest inhabited island of the atoll.

-To address the issues government decided to start a land reclamation project of Kandholhudhoo lagoon.
+To address the issues the government decided to start a land reclamation project of Kandholhudhoo lagoon.
 The lagoon was so small in size; the whole project was doomed from the start as it was impossible to provide any remedy for lack of land.
 This was a political move to appease a large population center rather than a coherent step to address the real issues.
 The reclamation of the lagoon destroyed the house reef which protected the island.
 The houses of the island were less than 20 feet away from the open sea.
 Thus, the island became a basin in the middle of the ocean and water poured from all directions as there was no reef to protect the island from waves and tidal rise.
-During the rainy season, the island was badly flooded, worsening already a tough scenario.
-Millions of Ruffiya were spent on this reclamation project but not one single house was built on the land reclaimed.

 There were muted and unsubstantial discussions among a handful of Kandholhudhoo natives for a move to a larger island.
-However, these views were hushed and met with contempt by the majority of the residents due to their ancestral and emotional attachment to the island.
 Though land was scarce and living conditions were difficult in Kandholhudhoo, the residents of the island enjoyed a good economic subsistence, due to a generous supply of fish and close proximity to fishing areas.
-This is a main factor for the skepticism of the residents to the idea of migrating elsewhere.
-However, tsunami brought a natural end to the reluctance of the Kandholhudhoo people to migrate.